dataleonlabs/yap/CONTRIBUTING.md

 # Benefits for contributors

-- 30% discount on YAP cloud edition.
+- 30% discount on the YAP cloud edition.
 - Written feedback and recommendation (YAP certificate) on development skills.
-- Possibility to receive the job proposition from the YAP team in order to work on project on freelance.
+- Possibility to receive the job proposition from the YAP team in order to work on the project on freelance.
-- After the connector (wrapper that includes app and its API) created by contributor is published on the Young App platform and being used by consumers, a contributor receives compensation (the first part – after connector is published, the second part – after connector is being used by platform consumers); the amount of compensation depends on connector's complexity, popularity, the quantity of times being used; the size of compensation to be discussed individually with YAP team.
+- After the connector (wrapper that includes app and its API) created by contributor is published on the Young App platform and being used by consumers, a contributor receives compensation (the first part – after connector is published, the second part – after connector is being used by platform consumers); the amount of compensation depends on connector's complexity, popularity, the number of times being used; the size of compensation to be discussed individually with YAP team.